collinsullivanhub/Toucan-IDS/README.md

 - The first thing you want to do is fill the accept and deny lists with physical addresses, as toucan uses these to mark accetped and denied hosts, and as a basis to find new malicious hosts.
 If you are running a v4/v6 combined network like most, select the "IPv4" option when starting the program.

 # Rules to follow (generally)
--Accepted hosts should be put in the accepted ARP, NS, and NA files -Accepted gateways should be put in accepted ARP, NA, NS, and RA files -Denied hosts placed in deny file
+- Accepted hosts should be put in the accepted ARP, NS, and NA files
+- Accepted gateways should be put in accepted ARP, NA, NS, and RA files
+- Denied hosts placed in deny file

 # Video Demo:
 https://www.youtube.com/watch?v=EawJJs5iS8A